 My passion for writing and working with writers inspired the creation of The Write Spot Website and The Write Spot Blog.

 Discovering a style of writing called "freewriting" gave me permission to write freely, resulting in deep writing.
 Freewriting is that crazy writing where anything goes.
 It's a joy to share this style of writing with you.
 Freewrite: You are free to write whatever you want.
 Click on Prompts for ideas and inspiration for freewrites.

 In 2002, I invited a few friends to write twice a month with me in my parlor.
-After a few months, my friends said I was a pretty good facilitator and suggested I offer this type of writing workshop to the public.
+After a few months, my friends suggested I offer this type of writing workshop to the public.
 And so, Jumpstart Writing Workshops was born.
 The Write Spot Blog is your Jumpstart– your online writing support group–your place to experiment with writing.

 Join us: Jump in and write.